Get

 Some breeds love water, while others aren’t interested in getting nice and wet.
 Dogs bred for hunting, retrieving, and rescue work typically love everything about water.
 Dogs that love water include Labrador Retrievers, Newfoundlands, and Chesapeake Bay Retrievers.

-Other dogs, including Cane Corsi, Dobermen Pinschers, and Greyhounds, aren’t that comfortable swimming, even though some enjoy splashing around if the water is shallow enough.
+Other dogs, including Cane Corsos, Dobermen Pinschers, and Greyhounds, may be less naturally suited to swimming, even though some enjoy splashing around if the water is shallow enough.

-Smaller breeds such as Dachshunds, Shih Tzus, and Basset Hounds often have trouble staying afloat as they have difficulty paddling due to their short legs.
-Brachycephalic pups like Pugs and French Bulldogs sometimes have trouble swimming due to their short faces, which can make it difficult for these dogs to breathe when exercising.
+Smaller breeds such as Dachshunds, Shih Tzus, and Basset Hounds often have trouble staying afloat as they have difficulty paddling due to their body structure and short legs.
+Brachycephalic pups like Pugs and French Bulldogs sometimes have trouble swimming due to their short faces, which can make it difficult for these dogs to breathe efficiently when exercising.

 divider dog paws oct 2024